Summer Positions

 Is transportation provided to Brunswick, Maine?

-No – however, we do offer a travel stipend to help cover your travel expenses, and we’ll be more than happy to pick you up at the airport or bus station if you’re not driving.
+No – however, we do offer a travel stipend to help cover your travel expenses, and we are more than happy to pick you up in Portland or Brunswick.

-You will bring your personal gear with you (clothing, sleeping bag, etc.), and we’ll send you a detailed list of what you’ll need before the summer.
-Leaders will also have access to Pro Deal discounts with some great gear companies ahead of time.
+You will bring your personal gear with you (clothing, sleeping bag, etc.), and we will send you a detailed list of what you will need before the summer.
+Staff members will also have access to Pro Deal discounts with some great gear companies ahead of time.
 Apogee provides tents for all trip leaders, bikes and panniers (bike saddlebags) for bike trip leaders, and all group gear (e.g. cookware and stoves, med kits, etc.).
-Additionally, Apogee has a limited supply of other personal gear (backpacks, sleeping bags, etc.) available to use as needed.
-We are happy to work with you if you don’t have access to any equipment specific to your trip.
+Additionally, through our partnership with Maine Gear Share and from our own inventory, we can offer other personal gear (backpacks, sleeping bags, etc.) to use as needed.
+In short, we are happy to work with you if you don’t have access to any equipment specific to your trip.

 What are Apogee’s essential eligibility criteria for staff members?